 Home

-Circumcision of the male newborn is a surgical procedure in which the foreskin of the penis, including the inner foreskin is removed, exposing the glans (head of the penis)
+Circumcision of the male newborn is a surgical procedure in which the foreskin of the penis, including the inner foreskin is removed, exposing the glans (head of the penis).
+The decision of whether or not to have a male infant circumcised is up to the individual parents.

 Circumcision is the oldest planned operative procedure in the history of human civilization but there continues to be a lack of consensus and strong opposing views on whether universal neonatal circumcision should be adopted as a public health measure.
 The American Academy of Pediatrics (AAP) 2012 guidelines on male circumcision (MC), reversed its prior stand stating that the “ health benefits of newborn male circumcision outweigh the risks” and justify access to the procedure if the parents so choose [1].
 This recommendation was primarily based on the impressive results from African trials demonstrating the protective effect of MC against Human Immunodeficiency Virus (HIV) and sexually transmitted infections.